 Turker et al (2013) Amiodarone inhibits apamin-sensitive potassium currents.
 PLoS One 8 e70450 PMID: 23922993

 Do you know of a great paper that uses Amiodarone hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Amiodarone hydrochloride